-To receive the Certificate in Marketing from Southern States University, students must successfully complete the seven (7) required core courses and two (2) electives for a total of 40.5 credit hours, which is equivalent to 405 contact hours.
+To receive the Undergraduate Certificate in Marketing from Southern States University, students must successfully complete the seven (7) required core courses and two (2) electives for a total of 40.5 credit hours, which is equivalent to 405 contact hours.
 Students must complete the requirements within a five (5) quarter period.

+Program Learning Outcomes:

+Upon completion of the program, graduates will be able to:
-Program Learning Outcome 1.
-Apply critical thinking skills in evaluating information so as to make informed, ethical business decisions.

-Program Learning Outcome 2.
-Demonstrate a sound foundation in contemporary marketing theory and practice.

-Program Learning Outcome 3.
-Assist in the creation of comprehensive and targeted marketing plans.

-Program Learning Outcome 4.
+- Program Learning Outcome 1.
+Apply critical thinking skills in evaluating information so as to make informed, ethical business decisions. - Program Learning Outcome 2.
+Demonstrate a sound foundation in contemporary marketing theory and practice. - Program Learning Outcome 3.
+Assist in the creation of comprehensive and targeted marketing plans. - Program Learning Outcome 4.
 Align and integrate marketing messaging and campaigns with an organization's strategic objectives.

+Employment Potential - UCertM

+Upon completion of this program, students could reasonably seek employment as the following:

+- Advertising and Promotions Manager (SOC2010 11-2011; CIP2010 52.1401) - Marketing Manager (SCO2010 11-2021; CIP2010 52.1401) - Sales Manager (SCO2010 11-2022; CIP2010 52.1401) - Market Research Analyst or Marketing Specialist (SOC2010 13-1161; CIP2010 52.1401)

-Certificate in Marketing Courses
+Undergraduate Certificate in Marketing Courses